CartoDB/documentation/app/content/spatial-extension-sf/sql-reference/processing.md

 <div class="badges"><div class="core"></div></div>

-This module contains functions that create geographies from already existing geographies by computing a prior processing.
+On this module are contained functions that create geographies from already existing geographies by computing a prior processing.

 ### ST_DELAUNAYLINES